The Great River Party!

 Blues/rock musician Nikki Hill, originally from Durham, NC, has honed her gritty blues/rock/punk style after years living in musical Mississippi River towns such as St. Louis, New Orleans, and, currently, Memphis, TN.

-Her releases include the EP Soul Meets Country, Heavy Hearts Hard Fists and Feline Roots.
+Her releases include the EP Soul Meets Country, Heavy Hearts Hard Fists and Feline Roots as well as the single, Don’t Be the Sucker.

 “Think Tina Turner fronting AC/DC and you’ll have half of the picture.
 She’s a machine…you’ve got no excuse if you miss seeing her…